-1. Where the Board of Supervisors accepts dedication of all or some of required improvements following completion (whether such dedication is of the fee or of an easement), the Board shall require the posting of financial security to secure the structural integrity of the improvements and the functioning of the improvements in accordance with the design and specifications as depicted on the final plan.
-The security shall be in the form as is authorized for the deposit of the performance guarantee, as described in §2-308.1.A hereof, shall be for a term of 18 months from the date of the acceptance of dedication and shall be in an amount equal to 15% of the amount equal to 15% of the acceptance of dedication of the improvements so dedicated.

-2. The Board of Supervisors may increase the percentage required in a maintenance bond if all lots in the subdivision or land development do not have dwellings or other principal buildings erected thereon prior to acceptance of dedication.
+- 1. Where the Board of Supervisors accepts dedication of all or some of required improvements following completion (whether such dedication is of the fee or of an easement), the Board shall require the posting of financial security to secure the structural integrity of the improvements and the functioning of the improvements in accordance with the design and specifications as depicted on the final plan.
+The security shall be in the form as is authorized for the deposit of the performance guarantee, as described in §2-308.1.A. hereof, shall be for a term of 18 months from the date of the acceptance of dedication and shall be in an amount equal to 15% of the actual cost of installation of the improvements so dedicated shall be for a term of 18 months from the date of the acceptance of dedication and shall be in an amount equal to 15% of the actual cost of installation of the improvements so dedicated. - 2.
+The Board of Supervisors may increase the percentage required in a maintenance bond if all lots in the subdivision or land development do not have dwellings or other principal buildings erected thereon prior to acceptance of dedication.